 The present U.S. federal income tax treatment of REITs may be modified, possibly with retroactive effect, by legislative, judicial or administrative action at any time.
 The REIT rules are constantly under review by persons involved in the legislative process and by the IRS and the Treasury, which may result in statutory changes as well as revisions to regulations and interpretations.
+Treasury regulations finalized in 2024 impose new requirements for purposes of determining whether a REIT is domestically controlled, including certain look-through rules.
+No assurance can be given that we are or will be a domestically controlled REIT, and we may not qualify as a domestically controlled REIT.
 Changes to the U.S. federal income tax laws and interpretations thereof could adversely affect an investment in our common stock.